StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations-sharing-rules.md

 Sharing rules define how cases are shared with linked organizations.

-These rules also interact with the sharing rules for [tasks](../../user-guides/analyst-corner/tasks/about-tasks.md) and observables, which you configure when you create an organization.
+Sharing rules for [tasks](../../user-guides/analyst-corner/tasks/about-tasks.md) and observables are also set when you create an organization.

 This topic explains how these sharing rules function and work together.